charlesneimog/pd4web/docs/patch.md

 ### <h3 style="text-align: center"><b>Sending data to PureData</b></h3>

 To make some trigger or change some parameter like `gain` for your patch you must use the `sendToPureData`.
-They are part of the `helpers.js` script provide with `PdWebCompiler`.
+They are part of the `helpers.js` script provide with `pd4web`.
 To receive the data you must use `receive` or `r` with the same name specified with function `sendToPureData`.

 For example, to send `0.7` to PureData you must use the `js` code below: